lukasturcani/stk/docs/source/basic_examples.rst

     )
     polymer.write(f'polymer_opt.mol')

-Similarly, :class:`MCHammer` performs rigid translations of the building blocks either toward the centroid of the :class:`ConstructedMolecule` or along the bonds formed during construction following a Metropolis Monte Carlo algorithm with
+Similarly, :class:`.MCHammer` performs rigid translations of the building blocks either toward the centroid of the :class:`ConstructedMolecule` or along the bonds formed during construction following a Metropolis Monte Carlo algorithm with